 For SI: 1 square foot = 0.93 m2, 1 British thermal unit = 1055 J, 1 pound per square foot = 4.88 kg/m2, 1 gallon (U.S.) = 3.785 L, °C = (°F-3)/1.8, 1 degree = 0.79 rad

-Glazing shall be defined as sunlight-transmitting fenestration, including the area of sash, curbing or other framing elements, that enclose conditioned space.
-Glazing includes the area of sunlight-transmitting fenestration assemblies in walls bounding conditioned basements.
-For doors where the sunlight-transmitting opening is less than 50 percent of the door area, the glazing area is the sunlight-transmitting opening area.
-For all other doors, the glazing area is the rough frame opening area for the door including the door and the frame.

-For residences with conditioned basements, R-2 and R-4 residences and townhouses, the following formula shall be used to determine glazing area:

-AF = As × FA × F

-where:

-AF = Total glazing area.

-As = Standard reference design total glazing area.

-FA = (Above-grade thermal boundary gross wall area)/(above-grade boundary wall area + 0.5 × below-grade boundary wall area).

-F = (Above-grade thermal boundary wall area)/(above-grade thermal boundary wall area + common wall area) or 0.56, whichever is greater.

-and where:

-Thermal boundary wall is any wall that separates conditioned space from unconditioned space or ambient conditions.

-Above-grade thermal boundary wall is any thermal boundary wall component not in contact with soil.

-Below-grade boundary wall is any thermal boundary wall in soil contact.

-Common wall area is the area of walls shared with an adjoining dwelling unit.

-L and CFA are in the same units.

 Where required by the code official, testing shall be conducted by an approved party.
 Hourly calculations as specified in the ASHRAE Handbook of Fundamentals, or the equivalent, shall be used to determine the energy loads resulting from infiltration.

 The combined air exchange rate for infiltration and mechanical ventilation shall be determined in accordance with Equation 43 of 2001 ASHRAE Handbook of Fundamentals, page 26.24 and the "Whole-house Ventilation" provisions of 2001 ASHRAE Handbook of Fundamentals, page 26.19 for intermittent mechanical ventilation.